luis13byte/k8s/README.md

 # k8s

-Repository for the development of different projects related to Kubernetes.
+Repository for the development of different little projects, tools, and documentation related to Kubernetes.